koraytugay/koraytugay.github.io/content/literature/spring-boot-recipes.md

 }
 ```

 With this configuration, when `/foo` is accessed, any login will work as long as the provided password in form is `pass`.
 We did not define any `AuthenticationProvider`s.
 Also note, we had to appen `ROLE_` in `getAuthorities`, although we call `hasRole("USER")` without the prefix.
+By simply implementing our own `UserDetailsService` we configured how Spring Security loads users.
+This class for example can hit a `Repository` class and query for entities..
+A good resource I found was [this](https://www.marcobehler.com/guides/spring-security#_introduction).

 To see how to configure multiple `AuthenticationProvider`s, see [this](https://www.baeldung.com/spring-security-multiple-auth-providers) page.